-The BSN On-Campus is a four-year residential program option.
-The BSN On-Campus consists of 62-65 credit hours of core courses and 64 credit hours of BSN nursing courses from Ouachita.
-Practicum experiences will be conducted in community and hospital settings throughout Central and Southern Arkansas with partnerships between the facilities and Ouachita.
-Ouachita nursing courses with a practicum component include a 1:1 credit hour to contact hour ratio for theory and a 1:3 credit hour to contact hour ratio for practicum.
-Students will have 112.5 practicum hours in Concepts in Nursing Foundations, Concepts of Adult Nursing I, II, III; 135 practicum hours in Leadership and Management in BSN Practice; and 90 practicum hours in Concepts of Family Health and Concepts of Community Health.
+The BSN program is a four-year residential program that consists of 65-68 credit hours of core/pre-requisite courses and 61 credit hours of BSN courses from Ouachita.
+Clinical experiences will be conducted in community and hospital settings throughout central and southern Arkansas with partnerships between the facilities and Ouachita.
+Ouachita nursing courses with a clinical component include a 1:1 credit hour to contact hour ratio for theory and a 1:3 credit hour to contact hour ratio for clinical.
+Students will have 112.5 clinical hours in Concepts in Nursing Foundations, Concepts of Adult Nursing I, II, III; 135 clinical hours in Leadership and Management in BSN Practice; and 90 clinical hours in Concepts of Family Health and Concepts of Community Health.
+Ouachita nursing courses will be conducted 100% face-to-face with use of the learning management system to enhance courses.